KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 ### Windows Tests and Demos

-After making any changes to the repository, you should perform some quick sanity tests, including the run_all_tests Powershell script.
-In addition, running sample applications such as the
+After making any changes to the repository, you should perform some quick sanity tests, especially the included layer validation tests (vk_layer_validation_tests).
-[vkcube demo](https://www.github.com/KhronosGroup/Vulkan-Tools.git)
-with validation enabled is advised.
+In addition, running sample applications such as the [vkcube demo](https://www.github.com/KhronosGroup/Vulkan-Tools.git) with validation enabled is advised.

-To run the validation test script, open a Powershell Console, change to the build/tests directory, and run:

-For Release builds:

-    .\run_all_tests.ps1

-For Debug builds:

-    .\run_all_tests.ps1 -Debug

-This script will run the following tests:

-- `vk_layer_validation_tests`:
-  Test Vulkan validation layers

 ### Windows Notes